AWS re:Invent is a learning conference hosted by AWS for the global cloud-computing community.

 k3sserver

-) and install Certbot:
+) and install Certbot:$ sudo apt-get update

 $ sudo apt-get install certbot -y